 With a population of approximately 250 million - the fourth most populated country on earth - Indonesia also has the largest population of Muslims within its borders.
 Indonesians are renowned for being courteous and welcoming and foreigners are often given the benefit of the doubt when norms are transgressed.
 Many Indonesians may see themselves first by their ethnic and cultural group and secondly as an Indonesian.
 Besides the unity of the national language, Pancasila is the national philosophy which stresses the doctrine of unity and universal justice for all Indonesians.

 PUBLIC HOLIDAYS

 Closure of tourist sites can occur at short notice on public holidays and our Destination Asia guides will give guests advice about this situation.
-The dates of national holidays change every year, so please refer to: http://news.destination-asia.com/events-calendar

 PUBLIC TRANSPORTATION